skylarweaver/front-end-afa/src/pages/donate.md

-  Your donation will fund support group events for people affected by Alopecia, help increase education of Alopecia to the public, and advance research to find a safe treatment for Alopepcia.
+  Your donation will fund support group events for people affected by Alopecia, help increase education of Alopecia to the public, and advance research to find a safe treatment for Alopecia.
 And your donation is 100% tax-deductible.

   On behalf of Alopecians everywhere, we thank you for you support.